White Heart discography

-The White Heart discography, an American contemporary Christian music pop-rock band, consists of 11 studio albums.
+The discography of White Heart, an American contemporary Christian music pop-rock band, consists of 11 studio albums.
 The band released its eponymous debut album in January 1982, after which followed 10 additional studio recordings and numerous official and unofficial compilations.
 Despite their standing as one of the premier CCM bands, White Heart never won a Dove Award.
 The band was inducted in the Christian Music Hall of Fame on November 6, 2010.

 Although subject to numerous line-up changes, the core founding members were guitarist Billy Smiley and keyboardist/vocalist Mark Gersmehl.
 Longtime singer Rick Florian joined the band in 1986 after working as their roadie.